gpoehl/phpReport/docs/source/introduction.rst

     ->group ('year', fn($row) => substr($row->orderDate, 0, 4));
     ->sheet ('orderValue', fn($row) => substr($row->orderDate, 4, 2), 'oderAmount')

-The snippet obove declares a group for the year of the orderDate and cumulates the 'orderAmount' in an collector indexed by the month of the orderDate.
+The snippet above declares a group for the year of the orderDate and cumulates the 'orderAmount' in an collector indexed by the month of the orderDate.

 Cumulated values provides totals and subtotals at any time for all declared groups.